 To be it bluntly, people can be strange.
 They get weirder when money is involved.
 Having a proper staff claims procedure, with a form and the need for backing documents like receipts, saves you headaches in so many ways.
 It prevents skulduggery.
 It also gives your staff peace of mind by assuring them you do not expect them to spend on behalf of the company.
 Most of all, it reinforces the impression that you are a "legit" operation, to cite street parlance.
 Such an impression is crucial for your overall growth.
 It is also key to retaining high calibre staff.

 6. Prepare Copies of Your Company Registration Documents

-7. Compile A List Of (Potential) Suppliers
+7. Compile a List of (Potential) Suppliers

 If you have a proper business plan, then you should be able to forecast the suppliers you require.
 Establish contact beforehand.
-Do not leave the searching or the contacting till you are actually quoting for a project.
+Do not leave the searching or the contacting till you are actually quoting for a job.
 Take note though, I do not mean that you should go about requesting tens of quotations from strangers and filing these away religiously.
 That plummets goodwill towards you like nothing else could.
 Find a tactful way.
 A phone call, or an email.
 If these parties are comfortable, request for some sample prices.
 Might I add that while doing these, be humble.
-Do not act as the next big guru of the business world.
+Do not act as if you are the next big guru of the business world.
 If these establishments are older than yours, chances are they have encountered loads of startups that fizzled.
 Always respect them as your potential partners.
 Nothing lesser.

-8. Have Some Sort Of Customer Management System
+8. Have Some Sort of Customer Management System

 You could get very sophisticated with this.
 Or it could be nothing more than a simple system to keep track of existing clients and potential ones, inclusive of a schedule for regular contact.
-(The latter being a festive greeting, a call up, a mailed brochure, etc)
+The latter being a festive greeting, a call-up, a mailed brochure, etc.

 9. Compile Templates of Business Letters, Contracts, Employment Agreements, Etc